Economic inactivity

 The data shows that:

-the biggest increase was in the mixed ethnic group (from 39% to 53%)
+- the biggest increase was in the white ‘other’ ethnic group (up from 26% to 44%)

 9. By ethnicity and area